vtsuperdarn/davitpy/bin/README.md

     export PATH=$PATH:/home/ashtonsethreimer/bin/

 Once you have added this line to your shell config file (the .bashrc or .tcshrc or whatever you have) you can start a new shell to test if it worked.
 You should simply have to type: davitpy and hit enter.

+Alternatively, one may instead create an alias in the .bashrc (or .tcshrc or...) file (probably the best method).
+To do this in bash, one simply needs to add the following line to the .bashrc:

+    alias davitpy='ipython --profile=davitpy'

+Enjoy!

 ### Bug reporting